 - Their sheet indicates the categories but they are not told what these categories are.

 You can imagine our excitement, disbelief even, when we received notice of the final results for this contest.
-We were announced overall Grand First Prize Winners with our Rewarewa Honey for which we now have the ‘bragging rights’ as the Best Tasting Honey in the World.
+We were announced overall Grand First Prize Winners with our Rewarewa Honey for which we now have the mantle of the Best Tasting Honey in the World.

 Our Rewarewa Honey is undoubtedly an outstanding honey that comes from the honeysuckle tree indigenous to New Zealand.
 We have great groves of the Rewarewa tree in parts of our forests of Te Urewera, that give us a rich amber full-flavoured honey that consistently won the judge’s favour in this competition.
 We also think of our Rewarewa Honey as ‘beyond Mānuka’ as it is packed full of health-giving properties, from anti-biotic and anti-oxidant to anti-inflammatory.